TarikVUT/secure-fedora38/README.md

 ```bash
 ocredit = 1
 ```
->!Note
+> [!Note]
->on credits: The credit values configured for dcredit, ucredit, lcredit & ocredit are only for illustrative purposes.
+> On credits: The credit values configured for dcredit, ucredit, lcredit & ocredit are only for illustrative purposes.
 The credit values can be configured in different ways as per requirements.
 The credit values can be set as follows:
 > - Credit Value > 0: Maximum credit for having respective characters in the new password.
 > - Credit Value < 0: Minimum mandatory credit required for having respective characters in the new password.
 > - Credit Value = 0: No mandatory requirement for having the respective character class in the new password.